SR-Sujon/process_monitor/Readme.md

 ## Error Handling
 The program provides informative error messages in case of incorrect command-line arguments or issues with reading/parsing the monitor file.

-## Functions
-### fn update_monitors(monitors: &mut Monitors)
-This function updates the result field of each monitor in the monitors slice with a random value and the current timestamp.

-1. Iterate through each monitor in the monitors slice.
-2. Generate a random value between 0 and 99.
-3. Get the current timestamp as a Unix 4. timestamp in seconds.
-5. Create a ResUpdate struct with the random value and the timestamp.
-6. Serialize the ResUpdate struct to a JSON string and store it in the result field of the monitor.

-### fn store_monitors(monitors: &Monitors, timestamp: String) -> Result<(), Box<dyn std::error::Error>>
-This function saves the updated monitors to a new JSON file with a timestamp in the filename.

-1. Create a filename with the current timestamp and the string "monitors".
-2. Serialize the monitors struct to a JSON string.
-3. Write the JSON string to a new file with the created filename.
-4. Print the path of the saved file to the console.

-### fn get_timestamp() -> String
-This function returns the current timestamp as a string in the format "YYYY-MM-DD_HH-MM".

-1. Get the current time in UTC.
-2. Format the time as a string with the format "%Y-%m-%d_%H-%M".
-3. Return the formatted string.

-### fn main() -> Result<(), Box<dyn std::error::Error>>

-This is the main function that runs the monitoring system.

-1. Get the command line arguments and check if the correct number of arguments are provided.
-2. If the correct number of arguments are not provided, print the usage message and exit with a non-zero status code.
-3. Get the path to the monitors JSON file from the command line arguments.
-4. Read the monitors JSON file and deserialize it to aMonitors struct.
-5. Call the update_monitors function to update the monitors.
-6. Call the store_monitors function to save the updated monitors to a new JSON file.
-7. Serialize the monitors struct to a JSON string and overwrite the original monitors JSON file.
-8. Return a successful result.

 ## Documentation
 To use this monitoring system, you need to provide a JSON file with a list of monitors.
 The JSON file should look like this: